Skip to main content

 Through a mixture of theory and practical course work, learn to:

-• Use hand tools and power tools to carry out maintenance
+• use hand tools and power tools to carry out maintenance

-• Fire prevention and minimisation procedures
+• follow fire prevention and risk minimisation procedures

 Course outcomes

-SuitabilityIs this course right for you?
+Is this course right for you?

 Entry requirements